 Much of meditation involves creating good habits.
 Meditate at the same time, same place, every day without fail, even if it’s only for five to ten minutes.
 Build up the length of time as you feel to.
 It’s infinitely better to meditate just a little bit, than not at all.

 If you fail to meditate on any one or more days (it happens to everybody), at least notice that your daily life is affected — life is so much better when you meditate than when you don’t even try!
-Noticing this is an excellent motivator!
+And noticing this is an excellent motivator!

-God watches the intentions of our hearts and will know that we are trying — and thus will offer us the grace to keep going, no matter what.
+God watches the intentions of our hearts and will know that we are trying—and thus will offer us the grace to keep going no matter what.
 Calming the restless mind is what we all struggle with.
 Don’t say you can’t.
-Just say you have not yet succeeded.
+Just say that you have not yet succeeded.

 Having the right techniques of meditation (watching the breath, a mantra, etc.) are a huge help.
-If you don’t know these techniques yet, be sure to learn them in our online Learn to Meditate course as soon as possible.
+If you don’t know these techniques yet, be sure to learn them in our online course in meditation as soon as possible.

 Finally, please remember that you already have inner calmness.
 It’s just a process of learning to find where it is within you.
 Blessings and joy to you always!